inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

 We'll run three parameter studies, one for each MAC protocol.
 We want to optimize just one parameter of each MAC, the slot duration.
-Ideally, one would want to optimize multiple parameters in order to find a more optimal set of parameter values, but it is out of scope for this showcase.
+Ideally, one would want to optimize multiple parameters to find a more optimal set of parameter values, but it is out of scope for this showcase.
 The choices for the values of the other parameters are arbitrary.
 The simulations will be run for 100s, and each iteration will